eslint/eslint/docs/rules/no-unsafe-finally.md

     try {
         throw new Error("Try")
     } catch(err) {
-        throw err; // The error thrown from try block is catched and rethrown } finally {
+        throw err; // The error thrown from try block is caught and rethrown } finally {
         throw new Error("Finally"); // Finally(...) is thrown, which we did not expect }